GivenMaheka/patient_registration_app/README.md

-create DB named patient_app or any prefered name but make sure you modify the .env file.
+create DB named patient_app or any preferred name but make sure you modify the .env file.

 the run these commands:
 1) composer install